-Keep as far back as possible for both Fluoroscopic and Portable exams
+Keep as far back as possible for both Fluoroscopic and Portable exams.

 - B. Shielding Placing shielding material between the radiation source and technologist reduces the level of exposure.
-Such as: - Protective apron, gloves, thyroid shield, eye glasses, (minimum of .25 mm lead eq.) - Sliding drape (minimal of .5mm lead) - Sliding panel (on the x-ray table) - Mobile Radiation Barriers (on wheels) - Standing behind the Radiologist (They become a barrier)
+Such as: - Protective apron, gloves, thyroid shield, wrap-around goggles (min. of .35 mm lead eq.) - Sliding drape (minimal of .5mm lead) - Sliding panel (on the x-ray table) - Mobile Radiation Barriers (on wheels) - Standing behind the Radiologist (They become a barrier)